 Jinan Intermediate People's Court / Reuters

-Ousted Chinese politician Bo Xilai listens to his verdict in court in Jinan, Shandong province, on Sunday in this photo released by Jinan Intermediate People's Court.
+Ousted Chinese politician Bo Xilai listens to his verdict in Jinan, Shandong province, on Sunday in this photo released by Jinan Intermediate People's Court.

 BEIJING – A Chinese court has found former Communist Party boss, Bo Xilai, guilty of all charges of corruption, taking bribes and abuse of power, sentencing the disgraced former official to life in prison.